yuki-sakakihara/yuki-sakakihara.github.io/index.md

 Joined a Workshop in Chongqing in April 2021

+## Links

+Workshop on General Relativity and Gravitation in Japan (JGRG) is one of the largest international workshops related to cosmology in Japan, which is followed by online seminar series
+[JGRG Webinar Series](https://sites.google.com/view/online-jgrg/webinar-series) because of the current situtaion all over the world.
+See [JGRG2019](http://www.research.kobe-u.ac.jp/fsci-pacos/jgrg29/test.html) for the info about the latest on-site workshop.

 <!--The followings are just notes for me.
 You can use the [editor on GitHub](https://github.com/yuki-sakakihara/yuki-sakakihara.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.